finos/open-source-readiness/docs/playbook/playbook.md

 ---
-id: osr-playbook
 title: OSR Playbook
-sidebar_label: OSR Playbook
 ---

 This article contains some ideas for solving common problems when starting an OSPO.
 It's divided into sections according to the type of problem you are trying to solve.
-Eventually, I hope that each item in the list leads to a "recipe" type article to give further clarity on how to proceed with this particular play.

 ## Funding

 _How to make the case for funding an OSPO within an organisation._

 - **Legal**: sometimes, OSPOs are started from a position of legal necessity.
 Are you using appropriate licenses?
 Does someone have to adjudicate which packages are allowed and which aren't?

-- **Code Duplication**: a lot of times, people need changes to an open-source project.
+- [Code Duplication](code-duplication): a lot of times, people need changes to an open-source project.
 If you don't allow them to contribute to the original project then they're going to fork the project internally.
 If you are a large organisation, you may end up with several different, incompatible forks of some open source project.
 This has to be maintained.

 - **Sharing Cost**: Working on open source projects should mean that cost is amortised amongst the collaborating organisations.
-- **Many Eyes / Fewer Bugs**: Linus Torvalds makes the case for Linux that because the OS is so popular, more bugs get found (and fixed) more quickly.
-Increasing the user base of any system should surface rough edges faster.

 ## Staffing